-As early as in 1930s, it was found that chronic morphinization causes hypertrophy of the cortical layer of the adrenal glands in rats, which produces the "adaptation hormones" - glucocorticoids (hydrocortisone, cortisone and corticosterone), increasing the resistance of the organism to intensive stimuli [3, p.260].
-Evidences of adaptive hypertrophy of the endocrine system are L. Kh.
-Garkavi and co-authors' observations under conditions of training and activation reactions - enlargement of the thymus gland and adrenal cortex, a prolonged increase in the thyroid and reproductive gland functions [4, p.78].
+Speaking of adrenal hypertrophy, one should mean the adrenal cortex.
+As early as in 1930s, it was found that chronic morphinization causes hypertrophy of the cortical layer of the adrenal glands in rats, which produces the "adaptation hormones" glucocorticoids (hydrocortisone, cortisone and corticosterone), increasing the tolerance of the organism to intensive stimuli [3].
+There is no doubt that hypertrophy of the adrenal cortex begins already during the activation reaction, since the process of adrenal hypertrophy is not an abrupt process.
+There is no doubt that due to the mechanism of "advanced excitation" other endocrine glands also "take a pause" for trophic recovery processes, which leads to their hypertrophy and hyperfunctionality.
+Evidences of adaptive hypertrophy of the endocrine system are L.Kh.
+Garkavi and coauthors' observations under conditions of training and activation reactions enlargement of the thymus gland and adrenal cortex, a prolonged increase in the thyroid and reproductive gland functions [4].

-Results of the study and their discussion
+Results of the Study and Discussion

-Thus, under the regular exposure to PAS as a sub-extreme stimulus, while hypermetabolic processes occur in the "metabolic boiler," accumulation of reserves takes place in the neuroendocrine system, as a result of "advanced excitation".
-This accumulation of reserves leads to adaptive hypertrophy and hyperfunction of the neuroendocrine system, which results in an increase in the general and specific resistance of the organism to a certain PAS.
+Thus, under the regular exposure to PAS as a sub-extreme stimulus, while hypermetabolic processes occur in the "metabolic boiler," accumulation of reserves takes place in the endocrine system, as a result of "advanced excitation".
+This accumulation of reserves leads to adaptive hypertrophy and hyperfunction of the endocrine system, which results in an increase in the tolerance of the body.

 That is why, a subsequent, increasing, potentially extreme dose of PAS has a sub-extreme non-pathogenic effect on the body.
-The condition persists for the further adaptation (see the figure below).
+The condition persists for the further adaptation (see the figure 1).